vvalentinv/lighthouse-web-notes/README.md

 ## Summary

-This repository contains all of the notes taken by Valentin for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes ...taken by [Valentin](https://github.com/vvalentinv/) for the [Lighthouse Labs](https://www.lighthouselabs.ca/) Web Development Bootcamp.